tangsiwei0831/tangsiwei0831.github.io/_life/2025-toronto-restaurants.md

 [Gyugyuya](https://www.gyugyuya.com/): 4.7/5.
 I like curry pork!

+[Hainan Noodles](https://www.skipthedishes.com/hainan-noodles-inc-steeles): 4.0/5.
+Hainan Chicken is normal, not juicy and price is not that cheap comaring with other restaurants in GTA.

+[Hai Tang Cafe](https://www.haitangcafe.com/): 4.8/5.
+Normal Hong Kong style cafe and price is very cheap!

+[Hanyang Jokbal](https://www.instagram.com/p/CalWAVCrY69/?igshid=ZDFmNTE4Nzc%3D): 4.5/5.
+Nice pork hock, it has various taste, but I think original is the best.

 [好兄弟烧烤](https://www.instagram.com/goodbrotherbbq/): 4.1/5.
 Ok taste, price not expensive with discount in cash.

-[Hanyang Jokbal](https://www.instagram.com/p/CalWAVCrY69/?igshid=ZDFmNTE4Nzc%3D): 4.5/5.
-Nice pork hock, it has various taste, but I think original is the best.

 [Happy Valley Village 山里屯](https://www.instagram.com/happyvalleyvillage/?igshid=NDk2dHVtZGk2d2dq): 4.3/5.
 Nice to have a try if there are many people.